Now Available: Swift Programming: The Big Nerd Ranch Guide, Third Edition

-It has been our greatest passion to help developers learn and stay up to date with Swift and iOS development through our books and bootcamps.
+It has been our greatest passion to help developers learn and stay up to date with Swift programming and iOS development through our books and bootcamps.
 To share our love of Swift and all of the changes it has seen, we are proud and excited to announce the 3rd edition of Swift Programming: The Big Nerd Ranch Guide!

 So, What’s New?

 While “Updated for Xcode 12 and Swift 5.3” is absolutely true, it doesn’t tell the whole story of this 460-page tome.

 We have made a number of other improvements that we think you will love.

 No matter what your next step is, you have already learned useful skills by the end of this book.
 With that in mind, we wrote a brand new chapter about writing command line utilities using Swift’s Argument Parser library.